-Henak Law Office is located in Suite 535 of the Landmark Building, 316 N. Milwaukee St., Milwaukee, WI 53202, on the corner of Milwaukee and Buffalo Streets.
+Henak Law Office, S.C., is located in Suite 535 of the Landmark Building, 316 N. Milwaukee St., Milwaukee, WI 53202, on the corner of Milwaukee and Buffalo Streets.
 For directions and a map, click here.

 How can I contact you?

-The attorneys at Henak Law Office can be reached by phone, fax, email or letter.
+The attorneys at Henak Law Office, S.C., can be reached by phone, fax, e-mail, or letter.
 They answer every letter sent to them by incarcerated individuals, whether or not they can handle the case, and accept collect calls from such individuals seeking legal representation.
 They are happy to answer questions (as time allows), and will respond to e-mails and telephone calls as promptly as possible.
 For information on how to contact the attorneys, telephone and fax numbers are located above.
-Clicking on the envelope in the upper right-hand corner will open an email to the office.
+Clicking on the envelope in the upper right-hand corner will open an e-mail to the office.

 Do you accept collect calls?

-The attorneys at Henak Law Office do accept collect calls from incarcerated individuals seeking legal representation.
+The attorneys at Henak Law Office, S.C., do accept collect calls from incarcerated individuals seeking legal representation.

 What kind of cases do you handle?

-Henak Law Office is one of a very few, if not the only, Wisconsin law firms dedicated solely to post-conviction matters and criminal appeals.
+Henak Law Office, S.C., is one of a very few, if not the only, Wisconsin law firms dedicated solely to post-conviction matters and criminal appeals.
 This focus covers the entire range of state and federal post-conviction procedures, from direct appeals to state and federal collateral review.

 Can you guarantee that you will get me a new trial/sentence reduction?

-As is the case with any lawyer-client relationship, Henak Law Office cannot guaranty anything about the outcome of a particular case.
-The attorneys can and do guaranty, however, that this law firm will provide the client the best services of which they are capable, and agree to make decisions in the case in a way best calculated to serve the client's interests consistent with the law and ethical obligations.
-Additionally, the attorneys promise to keep the client, and with his permission any family members, informed of any significant developments in the matter and will provide both copies of pertinent documents.
+As is the case with any lawyer-client relationship, Henak Law Office, S.C., cannot guarantee anything about the outcome of a particular case.
+The attorneys can and do guarantee, however, that this law firm will provide the client the best services of which they are capable and agree to make decisions in the case in a way best calculated to serve the client's interests consistent with the law and ethical obligations.
+Additionally, the attorneys promise to keep the client, and, with his or her permission, any family members, informed of any significant developments in the matter and will provide both copies of pertinent documents.

 I was represented by a Public Defender at trial.
 Should my family hire a "real lawyer" for the appeal?